Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Your friends will know you better in the first minute you meet than your acquaintances will know you in a thousand years."
+> "Every second you have on this planet is very precious and it's your responsibility that you're happy."
-> — **Richard Bach**
+> — **Naval Ravikant**

 ---